katharina-beriault/Project_FIFA-MoneyBall_Linear_Regression/README.md

 ## Objective

-The objective of this project is to build a linear regression model which can predict the _market value_ of a FIFA 21 player.
+The objective of this project is to build a linear regression model which can predict the *market value* of a FIFA 21 player.
 I want to find out which indicators are most important to predict the market value of a player.

 After data cleaning and before modeling, I will perform analysis on the dataset based on different questions (see section 'Questions and visualization').

-## Data set
+## Dataset

 I am using the **FIFA 21 COMPLETE PLAYER DATASET** dataset from Kaggle: [**fifa21_male2.csv**](https://www.kaggle.com/ekrembayar/fifa-21-complete-player-dataset?select=fifa21_male2.csv)

 This dataset contains 107 columns with 17125 rows.
 Each row shows the information for one FIFA 21 player.
 There is information on different topics:

-- general information
+- General information

    |   |   |
     |---|---|